FREQUENTLY ASKED QUESTIONS

 Will I have a say in what gets decided?

 Yes.
-A 45-day public comment period kicked off on Wednesday, June 19, 2024 and runs through Friday, August 2.
-During this time, members of the public can submit their comments online at bit.ly/CentralSchoolDistrictUT, on the CSD website centralschooldistrict.org/contact or by mailing their comments to their city offices.
+Although the 12 public hearings have passed, members of the public can still submit comments about the proposed new school district online at bit.ly/CentralSchoolDistrictUT, on the CSD website centralschooldistrict.org/contact or by mailing their comments to their city offices.

 What is the process to determine whether the CSD will be created?